 Don’t forget, that, as with all videos inside of ApplicantLab, you can increase the playback speed by clicking on the gear in the lower right-hand side of the playback screen, you can increase the playback speed, up to 2.0x the speed!

-- Important note: above I said that this is the main reason an “otherwise strong” candidate does not get in… however, this does NOT flow in the OPPOSITE way: that is, a super-amazing career vision / why MBA reason will probably NOT help someone with a weaker profile get accepted… nor does it guarantee acceptance for a strong candidate.
-It’s just the main way “people who were otherwise probably going to get in” end up “shooting themselves in the foot”, which is why I think it’s so important!
+• Important note: above I said that this is the main reason an “otherwise strong” candidate does not get in… however, this does NOT flow in the OPPOSITE way: that is, a super-amazing career vision / why MBA reason will NOT help someone with a weak profile get accepted… nor does it guarantee acceptance for a strong candidate.
+It’s just the main way “people who were otherwise probably going to get in end up shooting themselves in the foot“, which is why I think it’s so important!

 2. Go to the “Brainstorming” module and use its prompts to come up with at least 3 Leadership stories and 2 Failure stories.